Oivindmi/photo_time_aligner/README.md

 - **UI Simplified**: Processing controls disabled, focus on investigation
 - **Perfect For**: Examining time fields, camera settings, and metadata before processing
 - **Toggle**: Checkbox at top of interface for easy switching

+## Enhanced Processing Features

+### **Mandatory Timestamp Fields**
+All processed files now receive these essential timestamp fields:
+- **DateTimeOriginal** - When photo/video was taken
+- **CreateDate** - When image was created
+- **ModifyDate** - When image was modified
+- **FileCreateDate** - Windows filesystem creation date
+- **FileModifyDate** - Windows filesystem modification date

+This ensures every processed file has proper timestamps in both EXIF metadata AND Windows filesystem, making them compatible with all photo management software.

+### **Corruption Repair Workflow**
+1. **Automatic Detection**: Files are scanned for corruption before processing
+2. **User Choice**: If corruption is found, user can choose to attempt repairs
+3. **Multiple Strategies**: System tries different repair approaches automatically
+4. **Verification**: Each repair is tested to ensure it actually worked
+5. **Graceful Fallback**: Failed repairs fall back to filesystem-only updates
+6. **Progress Feedback**: Real-time progress and detailed final reports

 ## Supported Media Formats